fbpx

 Assistance Dogs

-Regarding bringing a dog to the festival, although renewed guidance states that Assistance Dogs can be owner trained and do not necessarily need to be registered with Assistance Dogs UK, we would still require some form of evidence that your dog is sufficiently trained.
+Regarding bringing an assistance dog to the festival, although renewed guidance states that Assistance Dogs can be owner trained and do not necessarily need to be registered with Assistance Dogs UK, we would still require some form of evidence that your dog is sufficiently trained.
 This could be a registered ID Book, a training log or any other evidence you think is relevant.
 We would also have to request that the dog be kept on a lead at all times and wears a high-vis jacket when in the arena.

 Strobe Lighting